-According to a 2017 report, the cost of childcare is one of the largest, if not the largest, expense in a family’s household budget.
+The cost of childcare is one of the largest, if not the largest, expense in a family’s household budget.
 This is in comparison to grocery bills, mortgage, rent or even college tuition.
-Families want their children to be in the best childcare situations, those offering a high quality program, and for good reason.
+Families want their children to be in good childcare situations, those offering a high quality program, and for good reason.

 The research bears out the fact that quality childcare programs produce children who are ready for school and offer children the opportunity to explore, grow and develop optimally.
 However, affording such a program is a reality check for most.

 Luckily, with a bit of legwork and research you can find high quality childcare programs in your area offering discounted programs.
 Many are subsidized by the local, state or federal government.
 Other resources listed below are designed to help you pay for childcare if you qualify.
 Lower cost options exist, but you must do your research first as many centers do not openly advertise these low cost alternatives.

 Learn About Work and School Discount Childcare Assistance Programs

 Many states offer programs for students who are parents and wish to still attend high school or college.
 To find out if your high school offers this program, the first place to obtain information is with your school’s guidance counselor or school nurse.
 Additionally, locate and contact a local office of Child Care Resources & Referral office.
 400 offices are located throughout the U.S. Their contact information is easily obtainable online.

 Many college campuses understand their students may either be non-traditional students with children, or single parents struggling to continue their education.
 Most childcare programs offered on campus are reduced in price and may even offer them for free.

 Of course, the one main requirement is that you are actually a student of the college.
 Most offer childcare through age five, and many also run a pre-k and HeadStart program concurrently.